traplol/Struct-Padder/README.md

 # Struct-Padder
-A simple struct parser to fix offset/padding
+A simple struct parser to automatically pad based on fixed offsets.

 example input: